 If fog reduces visibility to the point that players cannot see their balls land, play MUST be discontinued and players MUST proceed in accordance with Rule 6-8 whether or not a Klaxon is sounded.
 The course will be closed, on ‘health and safety grounds, when fog has reduced visibility to the point that the Halfway Hut cannot be clearly seen from the Clubhouse.

 Play is automatically discontinued on the sound of three short blasts of the Klaxon and a player may not override the Committee’s decision in this respect.
+Golf will recommence on the sound of one long blast of the Klaxon.

 12. Distance Measuring Devices.